- General ASA24 Information

 The Researcher and any staff who have been associated with the study (and who therefore have a valid username and password for the ASA24 Researcher Website) will be able to request and access analytic output for their Respondents.

 Can the software provide feedback to study Respondents?

-No, the ASA24 system does not currently provide any direct feedback to Respondents.
+Earlier versions of ASA24, ASA24-Canada-2016, and ASA24-Australia-2016 do not currently provide any direct feedback to Respondents.
 Researchers may use the analytic output files available for download to design reports for Respondents outside of ASA24.
-A Respondent Report that will allow Researchers to choose to provide tailored feedback on nutrient and food group intake to Respondents is under development for ASA24-2016.

 What security measures are in place to protect recall data entered into the ASA24 system and resulting tracking and analytic files?